gyu29/MMCUtils-WEAVE-PORT-/README.md

 MMCUtils is a Minecraft mod that provides various utility features for players.
 It includes functionalities such as key press notifications, and chat enhancements.

 ### Functionality
-- Automatically switches to party chat upon entering a designated practice server.
+- Automatically switches to party chat upon entering a party
 - Provides options to automatically send a "gg" message at the end of a match.

 ## Installation